-This design showcase was commissioned to demonstrate that the intense climate of Qatar’s summer no longer need be a barrier to hosting global events.
+This design showcase was commissioned to explore whether intense summer climates need to be a barrier to hosting global events.

-To Arup it was an opportunity to investigate new solutions for creating climate-controlled spaces, ensuring occupant comfort by delivering microclimates over and around the football field and its public spaces.
+To Arup it was an opportunity to investigate new sustainable solutions for creating climate-controlled spaces, ensuring occupant comfort, and delivering a stadium that could be zero carbon in operation.

 The resulting Showcase is based on three design aspects: developing passive design features into a new energy-saving and comfortable architecture; employing photovoltaics to capture and convert the sun’s heat into cooling; and conditioning using under-seat supply.